- Estimated time:

 - Understand and plan for the accommodations you may need to provide for your lived-experience contributors.

-This module was developed in partnership with stroke researchers, clinicians and people with lived experience of stroke as part of the Inclusion and diversity in the stroke research process workshop coordinated by the NHRMC Centre of Research Excellence in Stroke Rehabilitation and Brain Recovery.
+This module, and the module Working well with stroke researchers, was developed in partnership with stroke researchers, clinicians and people with lived experience of stroke as part of the Inclusion and diversity in the stroke research process workshop coordinated by the NHRMC Centre of Research Excellence in Stroke Rehabilitation and Brain Recovery.

 Julie Bernhardt, Clinician Researcher in stroke recovery and rehabilitation.
 Co-Head, Stroke Theme at the Florey Institute of Neuroscience and Mental Health